saudAnwar786/PRS/README.md

 - To run the app on the emulator: In your API/URL directly use`http://127.0.0.1:[your port]/` and under the emulator setting add the proxy address as `10.0.2.2` with the port number.

-*Note*: These instructions are intended to set up and run the the project locally.
+*Note*: These instructions are intended to set up and run the project locally.

 <a name="authors"/>